 This directive regulates payment processing within the European Economic Area.
 The latest supplement to the directive stipulates, among other things, strong customer authentication (SCA) for all e-commerce transactions.
 This means that customers making purchases by credit card must do more than provide information such as their credit card’s number, expiry date, and verification code—they must also undergo additional authentication.
 To pave the way for SCA, a new version of 3D Secure has been published.
 One of the features of 3D Secure 2 is authentication with the help of biometrics, thus ensuring more secure transactions in e-commerce.

-Stricter security standards will come into force soon for online payments based on the new Payment Services Directive (PSD2).
-The European Banking Authority published an opinion in June acknowledging the challenges that come with these changes due to the complexity of the payment markets across the EU.
+Following the entry into force of stricter security standards for online payments based on PSD2, the European Banking Authority published an opinion in June.
+It acknowledges the challenges that come with these changes due to the complexity of the payment markets across the EU.
 We are prepared to help you through the transition and recommend reading through the latest updates.

 The European Bank Authority (EBA) allowed National Competent Authorities (NCAs) to provide a limited transition period beyond 14 September 2019 to allow a smooth migration to SCA requirements in the EEA markets.